AminHotari/Eclinic/README.md

 * Features
    * The doctor dashboard page can be viewed when a doctor login.
    * The doctor dashboard page include an appointments that doctor have.
-   * If doctor click on confirm that mean he is confirm the appointment.
    * Edit button send to a page let doctor add which time free for him.
    * If doctor click on show send him to patient diagnosis page who's make an appointment.
+   * After doctor finished the patient visit click on confirm visit send to update page to add his diagnosis to patient diagnosis page.
    * Logout button redirect to main page.
   ### Doctor Dashboard Preview
   ![2]()